 If you have any doubt about the health of your pet following surgery, please contact our hospital immediately to speak to one of our healthcare team.

-Our Canning Vale, Carine, Clarkson, Whitfords and Wanneroo hospitals are open 7 days a week.
-In the event of an out of hours emergency, please call your closest Vetwest and you will be directed to the nearest emergency service.
+In the event of an out of hours emergency, please call your local Vetwest Animal Hospital and you will be directed to either your closest open Vetwest Animal Hospital or the nearest emergency service.

 Signs you may see that can indicate problems